Draymond Green: Personal life

 Green is the son of Mary Babers and Wallace Davis.
 His stepfather is Raymond Green, and he has two brothers, Torrian Harris and Braylon Green, and three sisters, LaToya Babers, Jordan Davis and Gabby Davis.
 Harris played basketball for Nebraska-Omaha from 2009 to 2011.

-Green has a son, born with his then-girlfriend Jelissa Hardy.
-In 2018, Green dated actress Hazel Renee, who has one child prior to their relationship.
+Green has a son with his then-girlfriend Jelissa Hardy.
+In 2018, Green dated actress Hazel Renee.
 They announced their engagement in 2019, and have one daughter, born 2020.
 They held their wedding ceremony on August 14, 2022, in Malibu.

 During his time at Michigan State University, Green practiced with the Michigan State Spartans football team and was in for two plays during the 2011 Green-White spring football game and played tight end.
-Green got a bachelor's degree in communication in 2012 from Michigan State University.
+Green earned a bachelor's degree in communication in 2012 from Michigan State University.

-In the summer of 2012, Green moved into an apartment in Emeryville, California.
-Green considered it too expensive to live in San Francisco as most of his Warriors teammates did and explained his choice of a modest apartment: "I've been pretty broke my entire life.
-I'm not going to live that same life, but I'm going to keep those same principles."

 On September 14, 2015, Green donated $3.1 million to Michigan State University, which is the largest pledge from an athlete in the school's history, to help build a new athletics facility and fund an endowment program for scholarships.